mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/MySQL/InstallMongoDB/index.md

 ![MAMP](/en/MAMP-PRO-Mac/How-Tos/MySQL/InstallMongoDB/mongoDBStructure.png)

 The resulting mongodb-osx-ssl-xxxx directory will be moved to `/usr/local`, resulting in a `/usr/local/mongodb-osx-ssl-xxxx    directory` for this How-To.
 A `~/mongoData` will be created to hold MongoDB data for this How-To.
+Additional installation instructions can be found [here](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/){:target="_blank"}.

 ---

-Install MongoDB.
-You can find installation instructions [here](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/){:target="_blank"}.

-  Open your terminal and navigate to `/usr/local/mongodb-osx-ssl-xxxx/bin` directory.
+Open a terminal window to run MongoDB.
+Navigate to `/usr/local/mongodb-osx-ssl-xxxx/bin` directory.
 Run mongod and set your data directory to `~/data`.

   {% highlight php %}
   ./mongod --dbpath ~/data